containers/udica/README.md

 This repository contains a tool for generating SELinux security profiles for containers.
 The whole concept is based on "block inheritence" feature inside CIL intermediate language supported by SELinux userspace.
 The tool creates a policy which combines rules inherited from specified CIL blocks(templates) and rules discovered by inspection of container JSON file, which contains mountpoints and ports definitions.

-Final policy could be loaded imediately or moved to another system where could be loaded by semodule.
+Final policy could be loaded immediately or moved to another system where it could be loaded via semodule.

 ## State